beubax/Grapheteria/docs/Core/Logging.md

 engine = WorkflowEngine(nodes=[...])

 # For production, configure a different storage backend
-from grapheteria.utils import PostgresStorage engine = WorkflowEngine(
+from storage_backend import PostgresStorage engine = WorkflowEngine(
     nodes=[...],
     storage_backend=PostgresStorage(connection_string="postgresql://...")
 )
 ```

-For more robust production environments, check out [our Storage Configuration guide](./storage-configuration.md) for options like database storage, cloud storage, and more.
+For more robust production environments, check out [our Storage Configuration guide](../Advanced/Extending_Logging) for options like database storage, cloud storage, and more.

 Now you're ready to build workflows that can pause, resume, and even branch into different timelines.
 Happy time traveling!